-- in the case of the Series A debentures, the sum of the present value of the aggregate principal amount outstanding of such debentures on the interest payment date falling on December 15, 2010 together with the present values of scheduled semi-annual interest payments from the date fixed for redemption through and including the interest payment date on December 15, 2010, in each case discounted to the date fixed for redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the treasury rate; or - in the case of the Series B debentures, the sum of the present value of the aggregate principal amount outstanding of such debentures on the interest payment date falling on December 15, 2015 together with the present values of scheduled semi-annual interest payments from the date fixed for redemption through and including the interest payment date on December 15, 2015, in each case discounted to the date fixed for redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the treasury rate; - plus, (x) in the case of a tax event, basis points, and (y) in the case of such a redemption for any other reason, basis points, plus, in either case, any accrued and unpaid interest, together with any compounded interest, to the date of redemption, as calculated by the quotation agent.
+- the sum of the present value of the aggregate principal amount outstanding of the debentures on the interest payment date falling on December 15, 2015 together with the present values of scheduled semi-annual interest payments from the date fixed for redemption through and including the interest payment date on December 15, 2015, in each case discounted to the date fixed for redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the treasury rate; - plus, (x) in the case of a tax event, basis points, and (y) in the case of a redemption for any other reason, basis points, plus, in each case, any accrued and unpaid interest, together with any compounded interest to the date of redemption, as calculated by the quotation agent.

-"Par redemption amount" means, with respect to any series of debentures, a cash redemption price of 100% of the principal amount of the debentures to be redeemed, plus accrued and unpaid interest, together with any compounded interest, to the redemption date.
+"Par redemption amount" means, with respect to the debentures, a cash redemption price of 100% of the principal amount of the debentures to be redeemed, plus accrued and unpaid interest, together with any compounded interest, on such debentures to the redemption date.